virtual-twin/TMS_MDD/README.md

 ## 5. License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC-BY 4.0, https://creativecommons.org/licenses/by/4.0/).
-You are free to share, copy, distribute, and transmit the work, as well as to adapt the work, provided that appropriate credit is given to the authors, a link to the license is provided, and you indicate if changes were made.
+This project is licensed under the **European Union Public License (EUPL), version 1.2**.
+You may use, modify, and distribute this software under the terms of the EUPL v1.2.

+For more information, see the [EUPL v1.2 license text](https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12) or the accompanying `LICENSE` file in this repository.

 ## 6. Contact Information